PrairieLearn/PrairieLearn/docs/concepts/index.md

 ### Assessments

-A course contains a collection of questions, which are composed together to create [**assessments**](../assessment/index.md).
+A course contains a collection of questions, which are composed together to create [**assessments**](./assessment/index.md).
 Each course instance contains a collection of assessments.
-There are **exam assessments** and **homework assessments**.
+There are **homework assessments** and **exam assessments**.
 Homeworks are formative assessments designed for mastery learning: they give unlimited retries with different variants, and incentivize repeated correct answers.
-Exams are summative assessments designed for measure learning: they give limited attempts with the same variant, and incentivize getting the correct answer on the first try.
+Exams are summative assessments designed to measure learning: they give limited attempts with the same variant, and incentivize getting the correct answer on the first try.

 ![Homework Assessment](./hw-assessment.png)